How to register to vote

 Many of the members of the League of Women Voters are Volunteer Deputy Registrars (VDRs).
 If you want to be trained and authorized to be a VDR in Travis County, it is really quite simple.
 Every month there are four opportunities to attend a one-hour training session to become a VDR.
 The summary of where and when these training sessions are held is below.
 More details can be found here.

-Second Saturday of every month
+Third Saturday of every month

 starting at 10:00 am